gluster/glusterdocs/Administrator Guide/Managing Snapshots.md

 Details:
 Activates the mentioned snapshot.

-Note : By default the snapshot is activated during snapshot creation.
+Note : By default the snapshot will not be activated during snapshot creation.

 -------------------------------------------------------------------------